GrinonBarrett/Taksidos/Extras/Magic Weapons.md

 A scimitar which only reaches 2 feet.
 It gains a +1 bonus for the purpose of determining critical hits.
 When attacking a foe, *if the foe's defense against fire attacks is lower than longsword, use its defense against fire*.
 It is always warm to the touch.
 If the weapon's name is known, the user may *treat a critical hit with the weapon as though it were a fire attack*.

+**Frostfang**, (*unique*)
+$6,300 , 1 lb.
+Dagger
+A dagger that appers to be made of crystal clear glass.
+When pressing attack, or if the attack qualifies to damage armor, *it also inflicts a cold attack*.
+If name is known, *cold attacks have disadvantage against user while it is held*.

 **Galosle's Wrap** (*unique*)
 $4,900 , neg.
 Unarmed